zlib-ng/minizip-ng/README.md

 # Minizip zlib contribution fork

-Contains the latest bug fixes that having been found all over the internet including the [old minizip forum](https://web.archive.org/web/20121015065401/http://www.winimage.info/forum/) and zlib developer's mailing list along with some additional features.
-Based on the original work of [Gilles Vollant](http://www.winimage.com/zLibDll/minizip.html) and contributed to by many people over the years.
+This library is a refactoring of the minizip contribution found in the zlib distribution.
+It is based on the original work of [Gilles Vollant](http://www.winimage.com/zLibDll/minizip.html) that has been contributed to by many people over the years.

 ## Features